-106. Throughout the fire drill, the person in charge and any nominated observers should pay particular attention to:
+110. Throughout the fire drill, the person in charge and any nominated observers should pay particular attention to:

-- Inappropriate actions such as stopping to collect personal items etc; - Difficulties experienced by people with disabilities; - Communication difficulties with regard to the roll-call and establishing that everyone is accounted for: - The use of frequently used routes instead of the nearest available escape routes; - Difficulties with the opening of doors; and - Doors not being closed as people leave rooms.
+- Inappropriate actions such as stopping to collect personal items etc; - Difficulties experienced by people with disabilities; - Communication difficulties with regard to the roll-call and establishing that everyone is accounted for: - The use of frequently used routes instead of the nearest available escape route; - Difficulties with the opening of doors; - Doors not being closed as people leave rooms; and - Inadequate stewarding.